 Many Québécois families have their own sugar shacks, where this traditional feast is enjoyed en famille after buckets of maple water are carried into the shack to be boiled down to make syrup, justifying the meal’s high calorie count.
 But even if your physical activity for the day is reduced to a walk in the woods after the feast, don’t miss the opportunity to get a taste of this cornerstone of Québécois culture.
 The height of the season is February, March, and April, with some cabanes stretching service out to May, and still others offering it year-round.

-Here are a few standout sugar shacks, all within about an hour’s drive of Montreal.
+Here are four standout sugar shacks, all within about an hour’s drive of Montreal.

 Sucrerie de la Montagne, Rigaud: This famous sugar shack is a tourist mecca (it’s the one Anthony Bourdain visited when he came to Montreal).
 It’s got the whole spoon-playing, sleigh-riding, “tire”-eating experience down to a science.
 There’s a pretty snazzy general store and gift shop next door for those looking for everything from maple candy to maple bubble bath.
 Open year-round.
 Full menu: $29-$38.

 2. The family option: Cabane à Sucre Bouvrette

 Cabane à Sucre Bouvrette, St. Jérôme: In operation since 1947, this family-run sugar shack is one of the closest to the city and is especially family friendly.
 The food is traditional and just plain excellent.
 For kids, there’s a train ride through the woods and a small farm that houses turkeys, ducks, baby rabbits, and llamas.
 If you’re up to it, there’s dancing on Friday and Saturday evenings.
 Full menu: $18-$24.